20tab/UnrealEnginePython/tutorials/FixingMixamoRootMotionWithPython.md

 ## Step 1: importing mixamo animations

-Create a folder, and import a bunch of root-motion based animations from mixamo.
+Create a folder, and import a bunch of root-motion based animations from mixamo. (you need to download the plain fbx version)

 In this example i have choosen the vampire as the mesh and the run, climbing and hurricane kick animations